Are you getting ready to climb the foothills of the Rocky Mountains?

 Everyone is different, and will often feel that different things should be taken on a day long hike.
 Things such as food, water, a compass and knife are probably considered essential by most everyone, but there are other possibilities as well.
 Some will choose to bring an extra pair of shoes, a change of clothes, or even a two-way radio to keep in touch with the base camp.
 All those things can really add up when it comes to carrying it on a hike.

-So in addition to distributing the weight evenly, a quality daypack must have enough room to find what you need, depending on your situation.
-While each of the day packs on this list has varying dimensions and capacities, all of them had adequate capacity for the essentials used during a day trip around the woods– and some had even more.
+So in addition to distributing the weight evenly, a quality daypack must have enough room to hold what you need, depending on your situation.
+While each of the day packs on this list has varying dimensions and capacities, all of them had adequate capacity for the essentials used during a day trip around the woods– and some have even more.

 Of course, one of the most critical characteristics of the best day packs on the market today is their overall design.
 Some that we considered for this list had wonderful material, great capacity, but the way that they were put together just didn’t make any sense.
 For example, we saw a number of day packs where the only thing preventing the contents from spilling out during a climb uphill was a flimsy flap, or ones that were designed to hold a huge hydration pack, but not much else.